Multi-factor investing, demystified: Part 1

 - Deciding how to choose allocations, over time, to these factors. i.e., is now a good time for more value exposure?
 Or, rather, is it a better time to have an opportunistic allocation to a growth factor?

 - It’s a rules-based exposure.
 That’s a simple way of saying that these strategies tend to be transparent—and relatively simple to explain.
 From an investor’s standpoint, it’s typically easier to see and understand what it is that’s being invested in.
-Who doesn’t like knowing what they’ve purchased—what the ingredients on the can are, so to speak?
+Who doesn’t like knowing what they’ve purchased—what the ingredients in the package are, so to speak?

 - It has the potential to outperform a passive benchmark.
 A disciplined, rules-based exposure to factor investing has the potential to exploit the behavioral biases of a typical investor (i.e., knowing how investors tend to overreact or underreact to certain market information and news)—thereby potentially delivering excess returns over the long run.